 A symbiotic relationship

 High performing teams don’t just happen.
 They are created from talented individuals who are committed to doing something that they believe is important, who have ways of working together that help them reach their collective goals” (Caprioni, P.J.
 2003, Management Skills for Everyday Life: The Practical Coach).
 If you compare this definition with how your current team performs do you feel that they fulfil these characteristics?
 It is not only the team members that make a team high performing; the manager/leader has a great deal of influence on the overall performance and guidance given to the team.
-There is definitely a symbiotic relationship between team members and its leader with regard to being a high performing team.
+There is definitely a symbiotic relationship between team members and its leader with regard to being a high-performing team.

 Organisations must also take responsibility